lambwf/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Climate change mitigation
+- Political economy
-- Computational Linguistics
+- Emissions trends
-- Information Retrieval
+- Human well-being
+- Discourses of climate delay

 # Education to show in About widget
 # education: